Motufoua dormitory fire

 The Motufoua Dormitory Fire occurred at night on March 9, 2000, at Motufoua Secondary School, a boarding school in Vaitupu, Tuvalu.
-It killed 18 schoolgirls and their supervisor.
+It killed 18 schoolgirls and their matron.
 In the school's dormitory, which was locked and had wire mesh over the windows, a candle was knocked over and the fire spread, eventually causing a larger electrical fire.

 Fire

 At night, the girl's dormitories at the boarding school were locked out, "to ensure that the boys are kept out from the girls."
 The dorms also have metal wire mesh over the windows.

 A girl studying after lights-out in the Toalipi Girl's Dormitory, which was a very old wooden building, was using a candle as a light source.
 The girl had the candle in a cardboard box and a sheet over both it and her.
 At some point the girl ostensibly fell asleep and knocked over the candle, at which point she and the sheet would catch fire and she would throw the sheet at the light switch in an effort to escape being burned.
 This would cause a large electrical fire that spread through the entire dormitory.